acidv1p3r/Windows-Optimization-Bat-file/README.md

 # Windows-Optimization-Bat-file
-A bat file optimization script that I made with new optimizations from chat gpt
+This is a bat file optimization script that incorporates optimizations from ChatGPT.
+It performs a range of optimizations to improve system performance and free up disk space.

 This script does the following: